vrde/morgenjs/README.md

 MorgenJS
 ========
+> **Web development is broken**.
+Building a UI for the browser is a pain.
+Doing it for several devices is even worse.
+> MorgenJS is an experiment to find a new way to make apps.
+> MorgenJS explores a new field: reactive and responsive **development**.

 MorgenJS is a nice framework to build single page webapps.
 It is still extremely experimental, and the API is totally unstable, so don't rely on it.
 I just put it online to show the code to some interested people.